hdShang/arxiv-daily/docs/cs-AI/2025-05-30/papers/250600258v2-hidden-in-plain-sight-reasoning-in-underspecified-and-misspecified-s.md

 ---
 layout: default
-title: Hidden in Plain Sight: Reasoning in Underspecified and Misspecified Scenarios for Multimodal LLMs
+title: "Hidden in Plain Sight: Reasoning in Underspecified and Misspecified Scenarios for Multimodal LLMs"
 ---

 # Hidden in Plain Sight: Reasoning in Underspecified and Misspecified Scenarios for Multimodal LLMs